-- Serve as a TB/NTD supervisory project manager on the TB/NTD team within the Infectious Diseases division.
-The incumbent is responsible for supervision, management and oversight of at least one or more large contracts and grants in the Infectious Diseases division.
+- Support the design and procurement of the TB division portfolio as well as management and oversight of at least one or more large contracts and grants in the Tuberculosis division.

-- Provide technical support to missions and country teams, for engaging effectively with other USG partners, as well as engaging with other donors and partners, and representing USAID in a variety of external fora.
+- Provide technical support to missions and country teams on implementing TB development programs to reach the global targets and implement the Global Accelerator to End TB; for engaging effectively with other USG TB partners; engaging with other TB development donors and partners; and representing USAID in a variety of external fora.

 Conditions of Employment